fredlcore/BSB-LAN/HOWTO.md

 Getting started:
 * Connect the CL+ and CL- connectors of the interface to the corresponding port of your heating system (look out for port names like BSB, FB, CL+/CL-, remote control).
 * Download and install the most recent version of the Arduino IDE from https://www.arduino.cc/en/Main/Software (Windows, Mac and Linux are available).
-* Copy the contents of the BSB_lan libraries folder into your local Arduino libraries folder (My Documents\Arduino\libraries\ on Windows, ~/Documents/Arduino/libraries on Mac).
+* <del>Copy the contents of the BSB_lan libraries folder into your local Arduino libraries folder (My Documents\Arduino\libraries\ on Windows, ~/Documents/Arduino/libraries on Mac).</del>No longer necessary
 * Open the BSB_lan sketch by double-clicking on the BSB_lan.ino file in the BSB_lan folder.
 The corresponding BSB_lan_config.h and BSB_lan_defs.h files will be automatically loaded as well.
 * Configure the IP-address in BSB_lan_config.h according to your network (default 192.168.178.88 will work with standard Fritz!Box routers, but check for address collision).
 * Select "Arduino/Genuino Mega or Mega 2560" under Tools/Board.